 About this place

-The old lighthouse, still in use, is open daily for tours.
+The lighthouse, which is still in use, is open daily for tours.

 Twenty two ships were wrecked around Cape Leeuwin before the lighthouse was officially opened in 1896 and only one shipwreck has occurred since.